Eagle Eye Mysteries: Eagle Eye Mysteries in London

 In the sequel, Jack and Jennifer Eagle go to London on holiday to visit their cousin Nigel, Uncle Basil, and Aunt Miranda.
 More characters were introduced in this game, including Nigel's friends and various "Londonish" characters (including Nigel's schoolmates, the Tower of London Beefeaters and regulars at the local pub).
 The game was released in 1994.

 The cases involved numerous aspects of English history, geography and literature.
 Clips before each case were introduced displaying various aspects of London life and culture, which contributed to the educational value of each case.
 Eagle Eye Mysteries in London also expanded its scope to include cases beyond London in nearby locations like Stonehenge, Torbay, Kenilworth Castle, and Dartmoor National Park, among others.
 These locations are accessed by Locomotive Train, Double-decker bus or Black Cab.

 The game has 50 mysteries to solve.

 Reception

 PC Mag deemed the "Eagle Eye Mysteries" fun to play.
-Compute praised the " clever melding of mystery and education", which meant the educational elements were integrrated so well as to become "invisible".
+Compute praised the " clever melding of mystery and education", which meant the educational elements were integrated so well as to become "invisible".

 Post-Tribune praised "Eagle Eye Mysteries in London" for teaching younger players about deductive reasoning.